Skip to main content

 Live Conscious ZenWell pricing, subscription, shipping, and returns

 A single bottle of Live Conscious ZenWell costs $25 as a one-time purchase; with 30 servings per bottle, every two capsules cost you $0.83.
-Subscribing, though, gets you a 20% discount on the base price — the highest subscription discount among our top recommendations — bringing the per-bottle cost down to $20 and the per-serving cost to $0.67.
+Subscribing, though, gets you a 20% discount on the base price — the highest one-bottle subscription discount among our top recommendations — bringing the per-bottle cost down to $20 and the per-serving cost to $0.67.

 Three bottlesSix bottles